Error pages

 We want to learn more about:

-- "try again" buttons on errors, and how we can best help users when they fail to solve the problem
+- "try again" buttons on errors, and how we can best help users when these fail to solve the problem

-- how this guidance could evolve into separate pages covering specific errors, when we have enough evidence to do this
+- how this guidance could evolve into separate pages covering specific errors

 Help improve this pattern